tarosky/taro-lead-next/README.md

 ## Description

-This plugin add a lead block for pagination.
-To call user attention to click next page, some lead will be
+This plugin add a simple block to call user attention to click next page of paginated posts.

-1. Create a custom post type "Series".
-2. Add meta box to specified post types to be a part of the series.
-3. Display TOC on post.
-You can change the settings in Theme Customizer or use "Series TOC" block.

 ### Customization